bobbyromeo/mypihc/README.md

 MyPi Home Control
 ==================

-A web interface to remotely control/schedule 433MHz RF power switches, a DHT22 temperature and humdity sensor, a PIR sensor alarm (for a makeshift home security system), and a mechanism to record from foscam IP cameras, all through a Raspberry Pi.
+A web interface to remotely control/schedule 433MHz RF power switches, a DHT22 temperature and humdity sensor, a PIR sensor alarm (for a makeshift home security system), Orvibo S20 WiFi remote outlets, and a mechanism to record from foscam IP cameras, all through a Raspberry Pi.
 At the very least it needs a Raspberry Pi to function ;-) and some basic programming skills (Bash, PHP, HTML, Python, JS) if you wish to alter any part of the code.
 This project was meant as a quick-and-dirty solution for a need I had.
 Consequently, the code may not be the most "cleanest" nor the most efficient.
 Suggestions / comments are always welcome.
 If this code in any way, shape, or form causes your living quarters to disintegrate and/or melt to the ground, I shall not be held accountable ;-) Kidding...

 Blog Post
 ==================